Data Types in C

 Char Data Type in C

 Char defines characters.
 The size of the data type char is 1 byte or 8 bits.
 The minimum and maximum values for the ‘char’ data type are -128 to 127.
-We can declare char data type as follows:
+We can declare the char data type as follows:

 char Name;